 - Authoring of several peer-reviewed Journal articles and National conference papers

-- Several graduates working as engineers in the wind and renewable energy industry
+- Graduates working as engineers in the wind and renewable energy industry

-- Several students who have work at the National Renewable Energy Lab and Sandia National Lab
+- Students who have work at the National Renewable Energy Lab and Sandia National Lab

 - Establishment of the Arizona Wind Working Group